jerort/jerort/README.md

 # Hi!
 I am Jero 👋

-I craft **data products and ML**, not notebooks.
+I ship **data and ML products**, not notebooks.

 Pipelines that don’t break.
 Models that actually deploy.
 Insights that move metrics.

 I build systems that turn raw data into **decisions, automation, and revenue**.

-If it needs to be reliable, scalable, and measurable — I’m in.
+Bring the mess.
+I’ll shape the system.

 **Data/ML Engineer · Data Scientist · Data Analyst**
 📍 Almería, Spain · 🌍 Remote-friendly